top of page

 For the most part, slowing down the eccentric phase of movement is commonly accepted as eccentric training.
 And while it does have its benefits, there are even more powerful methods which take advantage of the greater force capacity of the eccentric phase.
 Let’s take a look at the various approaches:

-1. Slow Tempo Training ( esp on the the eccentric phase).
+1. Slow Tempo Training ( esp on the eccentric phase).
 Here the lowering phase of a lift is slowed down substantially.
 While this does create a greater time under tension during the eccentric phase, it is not technically “overload” training as the loads used can be lifted in the concentric phase.
 This method is easy to incorporate into existing protocols as conventional equipment and loads can used with many exercises (squats, deadlifts, bench press etc.)

 2. Accentuated eccentric loading (AEL).
 Here, the subject lowers a weight that is greater than they are capable of lifting.
 This method adds a greater stimulus to the eccentric phase with heavier loads and increases the signals for strength and size gains.
 One way to accomplish this is the 2 up 1 down method.
 Using a biceps curl as an example, a weight that is 10-15% greater than a 1 rep max is chosen.
 Both arms can be used to lift the weight, and it is then lowered by a single arm - producing an accentuated eccentric load on the biceps.
 This technique can be applied to a limited number of exercises, but does challenge the eccentric phase more aggressively.
 The downside of this method is that the concentric phase is not stimulated to its capacity.
 There are other equipment choices that can place an accentuated load on the eccentric phase such as chains, eccentric hooks or bands when used in a specific manner.
 Note that safety precautions must be taken as using loads larger than the subject’s ability to lift can present higher risks of injury.

 3. Rebound / Reactive Drop and Catch.
 In the example of a single arm bent over row, begin with a light dumbbell in the contracted position with the weight lifted to the end of the concentric phase.
 Next, loosen the grip to “drop” the weight.
 As the weight falls to the ground, the goal is to “catch” the dumbbell and aggressively pull it back to the starting position.
 This works on the ability of the muscle to be turned on and off reacting to the loads and recruiting the “fast twitch” type IIx muscle fibers.
 A surprisingly small load such as a 12 oz bottle of water can be used to for this technique, Again, safety precautions must be taken as these movements are explosive by design.
 A solid base of strength and proper warm up are needed as prerequisites.
-In addition, if the execise is not executed cleanly, it has the potential to cause injury.
+In addition, if the exercise is not executed cleanly, it has the potential to cause injury.

 4. Eccentric overload training (supramaximal eccentric overload).
 Eccentric overload has many distinct benefits including : efficient strength gains, increased flexibility, connective tissue resilience, injury prevention and more.
 However, this method of training can prove challenging as the load required is much greater than the subject can lift and as a result requires spotters to ensure safety.
 Despite the research backed benefits of eccentric overload training, it is not often practiced due to the practical challenges and safety concerns.
 Fortunately , there are equipment options that are designed to create eccentric overload while lowering the injury risks.
 Examples of equipment for this type of training are inertia flywheels, motorized resistance , and the Synapse.
-Professional athletes and teams continue to incorporate eccentric overload training to improve function, prevetn injury and maximize performance.
+Professional athletes and teams continue to incorporate eccentric overload training to improve function, prevent injury and maximize performance.

 Conclusion